fprime-community/fprime-tutorial-math-component/docs/defining-types.md

 ## In this section

 In this section, you will create a `Types` directory and add it to the project build.
-You will create an enumeration to represent several Mathmatic operations.
+You will create an enumeration to represent several mathematical operations.

 ## Setup